bsommardahl/farsight-book/graveyard/random.md

 # Ideas

+### The Destruction of Jericho

+Start chapter with story of people within the walls, living lives, slightly nervous about the shouting people outside the walls. meyhem, carnage, children dying.
+Make the reader side with the people of Jericho without knowing who they are or who the antagonists are.

+Reveal.
+That was gods people.
+Those are the people you have cheered on for years and as a kid in VBS.
+You used to be okay with this… what happened?
+Why were you okay with it before, feeling indignant while reading my story, and now you're just confused.

+Maybe for the first time thinking about this story with fresh eyes, without the blurry layer of complacency you've grown up with.

+Now that you can see this in a different light, it's important to remember that this was commanded by our loving, all-powerful God.
+He told the Israelites to do this.

+If any of us were part of an invasion like that, we would be called barbaric, terrorist, unloving…

+But that was the same god we serve. how can we reconcile that?

+The answer might lie in gods perspective, and how he sees things compared to how we see/experience things.

 ## We have incomplete perspectives

 I was watching my daughter draw a happy face, looking at her drawing as parents often do… not knowing what she was drawing but smiling and encouraging.
 Then I turned the drawing I'm my head and I could see the face, plain as day!
 I couldn't see what was being drawn because my perspective was wrong.
 But I changed my perspective and I was able to see more clearly.